 Below are links to help you organize and run a workshop for professional development

-in your school district or in partnership with a local university.
+in your school, school district, or in partnership with a local university.

 Documents for peer leaders of inservices or workshops that are:

-- Patty Blanton's outline for a workshop on Graphical
+density.(2008) Patty Blanton's outline for a workshop on

 on Modeling Instruction.